QuantumY/ChooseYourOwnAdventure/ChooseYourOwnAdventure/Stories/LairOfTheGoblinHoard.md

 [ You obtained the Magic dagger.
 It adds one to your damage!].

 #### Go back to: Jester’s room, and finish reading the passage.

+#Conference room

+##
+You open the large, wooden door and find yourself in a big room with a long table in the middle.
+Sitting at the table there are goblins speaking in a language you cannot understand.
+A goblin turns around and notices you, and informs the rest.

+### You must fight.
+#### Goblins showdown